YeomSydney/Yeom_Seunghyeon_McEween_Sherine_Usun_Emre_Hernandez_Jessica_Hackathon/README.md

 # Hackathon
 <img src="" height="130" width="auto" alt="Hackthon Group 4 Logo">

-## Description
+## Project Description
-Home personal and secure environment control system, HouseCom™ ThermoSecurity™ System application.
+The basis of this assignment is to create an interactive application using 3D, video, and still images.
+Design and develop an engaging experience for the end-user with which they can interact in a one-page mobile-first web application.

 ## Collaborators (Group 4)
 - Seunghyeon Yeom: 3D Designer, Frontend Developer